astroxvim/astroxvim/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on exciting projects 😊
+- 🌱 I’m currently learning web3 and blockchain  🪢
+- 👯 I’m looking to collaborate on interesting and innovative projects
+- 🤔 I’m looking for help with my girlfriend problem  🥰
+- 💬 Ask me about anything  😜
+- ⚡ Fun fact: I don't have a pet 😭

 <!--
 **astroxvim/astroxvim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.